 Owning a home is the American dream.
-A multitude of questions are inherent with the process that helps you fulfill that dream.
+You may have questions about the process that helps you fulfill that dream.
 When you find the house you want and start shopping for a mortgage, you’ll find most banks require an escrow account, which you fund, and they use, to pay your homeowners insurance.
-Escrow payments are included in your mortgage payment.
-In other words, when you make your monthly payment, you are more often than not paying your homeowners insurance premium at the same time.
+Escrow payments are included in your mortgage payment, so when you make your monthly payment, you are more often than not paying your homeowners insurance premium at the same time.

 Escrowing insurance premiums takes the hassle out of paying the premium yourself.
 Besides, opting out of this basic requirement is probably more hassle that it’s worth, especially if you’re not prepared to post a 20 percent down payment and pay a substantial waiver fee.
-Your mortgage contract is a multifaceted document that includes much more than escrow, the elimination of which could jeopardize the entire deal.
+Your mortgage contract is a multifaceted document that includes much more than escrow.
+If you eliminate escrow, it could jeopardize the entire deal.

 If you have a problem with someone else using your money without compensation and you’re careful about saving for a substantial annual bill, then opting out of escrow may work for you.
 Getting the mortgage company to go along with your assessment of the escrow practice and your lack of desire to participate is another story altogether.